edwinb-ai/Cubed.jl/README.md

 # Cubed

-This a small Brownian Dynamics package that is CUDA enabled and uses automatic differentiation to compute the gradient of the pairwise potential.
+This a small Brownian Dynamics package that is CUDA enabled.